Post may contain affiliate links.

 If you polled them, it wouldn’t be just a wide majority.
 I believe you would get a 100% affirmative from each of them!
 These sugar cookies are that good!

 Frosted Drop Sugar Cookies are the first cookies to disappear out of all that I make each year.
-They’re the ones everybody wants more of.
-They also happen to be about the easiest cookie I make.
-What’s better than that?
+(Even the ones I hide. lol)